 - Do you have a specific project in mind (e.g., cancer research) or do you want to acquire a set of skills that can be transferred to other sub-disciplines in the future?

 You should really be excited about working on a research project.
 Don’t do it just to build your résumé or earn academic credit.

 Step 2: Identify your potential mentors

 Finding a mentor may take a bit of work but there are many ways to find them:

-- Ask your faculty adviser for names of Mizzou faculty members who are doing scholarly work in your area of interest.
+- Ask your faculty advisor for names of Mizzou faculty members who are doing scholarly work in your area of interest.

 - Ask other students in your department about the research project they work on and their mentors.

 - Ask your class instructors and teaching assistants for suggestions and recommendations.
 Also, most Mizzou departments have brochures, annual reports and websites that list faculty research interests.

 - Browse Mizzou department, unit and division websites and research center websites.
 (For instance, explore the “Find Centers, Institutes & Labs” on the School of Medicine website)

 - Search the Mizzou Scholars database.
 Enter a Research Topic in the search box (top right) and review the list of faculty and their research publications relating to that topic.

 - Attend departmental and campus seminars to learn about new areas of research.
 If the speaker is a visitor from another campus, find out which faculty member hosted the speaker; chances are they have similar research interests.

 - Read campus newspapers, websites and MU News Bureau press releases for information on new research projects and faculty grants.